Princess Elisabeth, Duchess of Brabant, celebrates her nineteenth birthday today, so let’s take a look back at the life of this future Belgian Queen.

 “Ladies and Gentlemen, I am very happy that I can give my name to this new children’s hospital,” the Princess said at the opening when she was only 10-years-old.

 “Together with you, I hope that many children will find help here.
 I know they can count on your daily commitment.
 The Princess Elisabeth Children’s Hospital now gets a special place in my heart.”Embed from Getty Images

 She gave her first official speech in 2014 on the occasion of First World War commemorations, speaking in German, French and Dutch; and in 2015 she christened the Pollux P902 patrol ship and gave a speech.
 Her name is also on the Princess Elisabeth Antarctica Research Station.

 Princess Elisabeth resides with the rest of her family at the Royal Palace of Laeken.
 According to the Palace, she enjoys creative pursuits such as drawing and reading.
 She also plays piano and tennis and attends ballet classes.
 She likes to cycle, swim, ski and sail, as well.

-Princess Elisabeth attends Sint-Jan Berchmanscollege, a Dutch-language Roman Catholic school in Brussels.
+Princess Elisabeth attended Sint-Jan Berchmanscollege, a Dutch-language Roman Catholic school in Brussels until her graduation.
 Some of her siblings also attend the school, and her elder cousins (the children of Princess Astrid) are alums.
 In the past, heirs to the throne have been educated in French, so Princess Elisabeth’s Dutch education is a departure from the norm.